venicegeo/pz-docs/documents/devguide/17-conventions.md

 ### GitHub

-New GitHub Repositories within the [github.com/venicegeo](https://github.com/venicegeo) community should be named using following convention:
+New GitHub Repositories within the <a target="_blank" href="https://github.com/venicegeo">github.com/venicegeo</a> community should be named using following convention:

 -   Core Piazza Components: `pz-[COMPONENT NAME]`